Sherin-Chacko/School_District_Analysis/README.md

     c) Scores by School Size - changes to Medium (1000-2000) grouping for all scores by less than 0.1 percentage.

-    d) Scores by School Type - chages to Charter type grouping for all scores by less than 0.1 percentage.
+    d) Scores by School Type - changes to Charter type grouping for all scores by less than 0.1 percentage.